apache/tooling-trusted-releases/atr/docs/code-conventions.md

 Do not use `*` for emphasis or `__` for strong emphasis.

+### Start new sentences on a new line

+Avoid writing paragraphs as one long line.
+Each sentence should start on a new line, and consider breaking very long sentences over multiple lines.

+Using separate lines makes it easier to spot changes (e.g. in commit emails), and does not affect the rendered output.

 ## JavaScript

 ### Do not use JavaScript unless necessary